Fact-checked by the CapitalLendingNews editorial team

 The Core Distinction: Distribution vs. Manufacturing

 In traditional finance, a bank manufactures and distributes its own products.
-Embedded finance separates those two functions.
+What separates the embedded model is that distribution and manufacturing are handled by different parties.
 A technology company distributes the financial product; a licensed financial institution or Banking-as-a-Service (BaaS) provider manufactures it in the background.

-This separation is what makes embedded finance so powerful for non-financial businesses.
-Companies like Shopify, Uber, and Amazon do not hold banking licenses — yet they offer financial products to millions of users every day through partnerships with regulated providers.
+That separation is what makes this model attractive for non-financial businesses.
+Companies like Shopify, Uber, and Amazon hold no banking licenses, yet they offer financial products to millions of users every day through partnerships with regulated providers.

 The term “embedded finance” was popularized in a 2019 research note by venture firm Andreessen Horowitz, which predicted that every company would eventually become a fintech company.
 That prediction is now visibly accelerating across retail, logistics, and healthcare sectors.